Blueticks

 How the Blueticks API reports failures and how your client should respond.

-All error responses use a single envelope shape, regardless of endpoint or status code:
+All error responses use a single envelope shape, regardless of endpoint or status code. success is always false, and the details live under error:

 {